CodeHunterOfficial/mycourse/lecture1.md

-# Лекция 1. Введение в машинное обучение

-Машинное обучение (ML) — это область искусственного интеллекта, которая позволяет компьютерам обучаться на данных.
+# Lecture 1.
+Introduction to Machine Learning

+Machine Learning (ML) is a field of artificial intelligence
+that allows computers to learn from data.

-## Основные направления
+## Main Areas
-- Обучение с учителем
-- Обучение без учителя
-- Обучение с подкреплением
+- Supervised Learning
+- Unsupervised Learning
+- Reinforcement Learning